chrimelis/Theseus-and-Minotaur/README.md

 # Theseus-and-Minotaur
-Project in
+A project initially developed for a course in
+Data Structures.\
-Data Structures 3rd Semester Winter 2020-2021
+Winter 2020-2021 (3rd semester)\
-Polytechnic School, Dpt. of Electrical and Computer Engineering Aristotle University of Thessaloniki
+Dpt. of Electrical and Computer Engineering\
+Aristotle University of Thessaloniki